 Identify the knowledge and skills you want your audience members to walk away with and understand how that aligns with their goals for attending.
 Knowing your desired outcome will help you strategically plan content, curate speakers and design workshops and breakout sessions around those needs.

-Are you centering your event content around:
+Are you centering your event content upon:

 - Training and development?